MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/document-understanding-overview.md

 Note the following differences in regards to Microsoft Office text-based files and OCR-scanned files (PDF, image, or TIFF):

 - Office files: We truncate at 64K characters (in training and when run against files in a document library).

 - OCR-scanned files: There is a 20 page limit.

-> [!NOTE]
-> Large documents that are very wide and have odd dimensions (for example, floor plans) might get truncated in the OCR process and lose accuracy.

 ### Requirements

-Form processing works on input documents that meet the following requirements:
+OCR processing works best on documents that meet the following requirements:

 - JPG, PNG, or PDF format (text or scanned).
 Text-embedded PDFs are better, because there won't be any errors in character extraction and location.

 - If your PDFs are password-locked, you must remove the lock before submitting them.

 - The combined file size of the documents used for training per collection must not exceed 50 MB, and PDF documents shouldn't have more than 500 pages.

 - For images, dimensions must be between 50 × 50 and 10,000 × 10,000 pixels.
+   > [!NOTE]
+   > Large documents that are very wide or have odd dimensions (for example, floor plans) might get truncated in the OCR process and lose accuracy.

 - For PDF files, dimensions must be at most 17 x 17 inches, corresponding to Legal or A3 paper sizes and smaller.

 - If scanned from paper documents, scans should be high-quality images.

 - Must use the Latin alphabet (English characters).

 > [!NOTE]